pferdy/payment-pointers/README.md

 ## Current status

-A proposal will been submitted to [Grant For The Web](https://www.grantfortheweb.org/) on September 22nd for the July 2021 round.
+A proposal will have been submitted to [Grant For The Web](https://www.grantfortheweb.org/) on September 22nd for the July 2021 round.